Yomiko12/ReggieBot/README.md

 # ReggieBot

-This is ReggieBot.
+This is ReggieBot, a bot made for my personal Discord server.
-All commands must be prefixed with "r " this bot comes in 2 variants, one with NSFW commands available, and one without.
+All commands must be prefixed with "r "
 ___

-## LATEST ADDED FEATURES (Last Three Changes)
+## LATEST CHANGES (Last Three Changes)

+### 2020-12-13
+Added ability to enable and disable "I'm" Responses Big rewrite with minor performance improvements and improved code readability common theming across all bot responses large improvements to README readability and usability

 ### 2020-12-02
 Added I'm response feature (it gets annoying but you cant turn it off yet)